openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

     :align: center
     :height: 336px
     :alt:

+.. note:: As of **OMV 5.5.20**, data drives are mounted using **UUID** (Universally Unique Identifier).
+In WinSCP, the path under the mount point might appear as: /srv/dev-disk-by-**uuid-f188c8ad-74d3-443a-a23e-89711270367d**  (This is an example only – all disks will have a unique identifier.)
+To avoid source and destination drive confusion when using UUID's:  The **Mount Point** Column, above, can be moved by “left clicking” the column head, holding and dragging it to the **Devices** and **Label** columns.

 To construct the appropriate command line, add a slash “**/**” after each drive path, in the full command line as follows: